 Lying south of Myeongdong, Namsan (남산), meaning “South Mountain”, is one of the four major mountains in Seoul.
 Together with Bugaksan in the North, Inwangsan in the East, and Naksan in the West, it is believed to form a protective circle surrounding the historic core of Seoul.
 For this reason, Namsan was considered a sacred shamanistic site during the Joseon dynasty.

 As ordered by King Taejo, the first king of Joseon, a massive fortress wall was built along the range of these mountains to protect the city from invasions.
 And the wall that ran through Namsan marked the southern boundary.
 Some sections of this wall still exist to this day, including five beacons at the mountain peak.

 Although Namsan (262m) is the lowest of the four mountains, its popularity far surpasses the other three.
 Each day, the mountain welcomes around 20,000 visitors.
 Most people come here to enjoy nature, go for a hike, or to catch a view of Seoul downtown.
-Others travelled here to seal their love forever.
-A collection of “love locks” hanging on a wall close to the peak is the evidence for their (wishful) endless love.
+Others traveled here to seal their love forever.
+A collection of “love locks” hanging on a wall close to the peak is evidence of their (wishful) endless love.